-Experimental study (Exp), Cross-sectional survey study (Crs.), Case study (Cs.) or Mixed Methods (Mx.).
-2. Census (Cen), Random, Convenience (Cn) or Purposive (Pr).
-3. Survey (Sur.), in-depth interview (IDI), Focus group discussion (FGD), Large Group Discuss (LGD), Literature/document review (Rev.) or Other methodology (Oth).
-4. Categories are not mutually exclusive.
-5. Thematic (The.), descriptive (Des.) or inferential (Inf.); KT=Knowledge translation

-Table 2 presents the quality assessment of the 45 original research papers according to MMAT criteria (the systematic review and 23 commentaries were not assessed for quality and are not presented in the table).
-41 papers had an overall quality rating of 50% or more.
-Thirteen articles received a MMAT score of 100% indicative of ‘high’ reseach quality and four had a score of 25% indicative of low research quality.
-The majority of the qualitative studies failed to present a critical appraisal of the researcher’s potential influence on the reported findings.
-In about half of the quantitative studies the reported response rates were below the MMAT appraisal tool recommendation of 60% (18).
+Table 1 presents the quality assessment of the 43 original research papers according to MMAT criteria (the systematic review and 23 commentaries were not assessed for quality and are not presented in the table).
+41 (95%) papers had an overall quality rating of 50% or more.
+Thirteen articles (30%) received a MMAT score of 100% indicative of ‘high’ reseach quality and four had a score of 25% indicative of low research quality.

-Table 2 Quality rating of reviewed original research publications
+Table 1 Quality rating of reviewed original research publications